Team Semantics and Independence Notions in Quantum Physics

+\begin{corollary} The set $\{X \mid X\models\QR\}$ is undecidable but recursively enumerable. \end{corollary} \begin{proof} Undecidability follows from Theorem~\ref{Theorem: It is undecidable to determine if a non-local game has a perfect quantum strategy} and Proposition~\ref{Proposition: Non-local games with perfect quantum strategy reduce to teams with quantum realization}.
 It is not difficult to show that the problem of determining whether a team has a probabilistic realization which corresponds to a quantum system of dimension $d$ is reducible to the existential theory of the reals, which is known to be in PSPACE~\cite{10.1145/62212.62257}.
-Hence one can check for each dimension $d$ whether a team has a quantum realization of dimension $d$, and thus we obtain an r.e. algorithm. \end{proof}
+Hence one can check for each dimension $d$ whether a team has a quantum realization of dimension $d$, and thus we obtain an r.e.~algorithm. \end{proof}